 Moscow Museum of Modern Art and 11.12 Gallery present a personal exhibition of Slava Ptrk “Not Needed There.
 Not Needed Here”.
 The project is part of the program to support the young art of MOMA.
 The exhibition is an attempt to create a universal portrait of the generation of the 90s through the history of one person.
 The artist paints a picture of the world of his childhood, using personal and subjective experience, which, however, largely coincides with the childhood memories of most people born at the time.

-Because of the using all these easily readable and close to everyone images in artworks, the viewer is involved in the project on an emotional level, feels that he speaks with the artist in a common language and he becomes part of this open to all and sincere exhibition.
+Because of the using all these easily readable and close-to-everyone images in artworks, the viewer is involved in the project on an emotional level, feels that he speaks with the artist in a common language, and he becomes part of this open to all and sincere exhibition.

 My text on exhibition:

 So what happened next?
-Then many things happened, and now, in the eighth year of my career, I want to look back and understand – who am I?
+Then many things happened, and now, in the eighth year of my career, I want to look back and understand – who I am.
 What made me who I am?
-This subjective approach makes this exhibition very personal and selfish in a way, but I am sure that people of my age will find something that will resonate with them and maybe even ask themselves the same questions as I asked myself (and I would like them to do this).
+This subjective approach makes this exhibition very personal and selfish in a way, but I am sure that people of my age will find something that will resonate with them and maybe even ask themselves the same questions I asked myself (and I would like them to do this).